aprilcoffee/I-am-sitting-in-latent-space/performance_t2s/README.md

 pip install -r requirements.txt
 ```

+## Configuration Files for GPT Key

+To use the GPT-3.5-turbo model, you need to configure your API key.
+This key is required to authenticate your requests to the OpenAI API.
+Follow the steps below to set up your configuration file:

+1. **Create a Configuration File**: Create a file named `config.py` in the root directory of the project.

+2. **Add Your API Key**: Add your OpenAI API key to the `config.json` file in the following format:
+    ```python
+    openai_api_key = <your openai api key>
+    ```

+Make sure to keep your `config.py` file secure and do not share it publicly.
+It contains sensitive information that should be protected.

 ## OSC and Ports

 This project uses Open Sound Control (OSC) to communicate between different components.
 Below are the details of the OSC messages and the ports used: